kushmans2007/level-0-task/README.md

 # TASK 14 : MAKE A WEB APP
 I made an app "FLOWER GARDEN", which allows users to draw flowers on digital canvas using different colours and eraser .
 After completing their drawings, users can name the flower and save it .
 This application is developed using HTML, CSS and JavaScript .
 [link to webpage](https://kushmans2007.github.io/Flower-Garden/)
+(The canvas drawing feature currently works best on laptops with a mouse.
+Touchscreen devices may not be fully supported)
 ![task14](task14.png)
 _______